telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 ````

-### Override the ChangeOriginalFileName method
+### Accommodate Linux and MacOS File Names

-On some operating systems like [MAC OS and Linux]({%slug asyncupload/how-to/how-to-upload-files-from-mac-or-linux%}) it is possible to have file names, which are invalid for the Windows File System.
-File names may contain special characters or might not be in accordance with the [Microsoft's Naming Convention.](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365247%28v=vs.85%29.aspx#naming_conventions) This makes file uploading impossible.
-That's why to upload a file with such invalid name we have to rename it before the uploading takes place.
-By overriding **ChangeOriginalFileName** method we could implement this custom renaming logic.
+On some operating systems like [MAC OS and Linux]({%slug asyncupload/how-to/how-to-upload-files-from-mac-or-linux%}), it is possible to have file names which are invalid for the Windows File System.
+File names may contain special characters or might not be in accordance with the [Microsoft's Naming Convention.](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365247%28v=vs.85%29.aspx#naming_conventions).
+This makes file uploading impossible for such files.

+To upload a file with an invalid name, you must rename it before the uploading takes place.
+You can do that by overriding `ChangeOriginalFileName`.

+>caption Change the file name to accommodate Linux and MacOS file names

 ````C#
 protected override string ChangeOriginalFileName(string fileName)